Thermoguard Fire Varnish 30 & 60 Minute System

 To achieve 30 and 60 minute protection minimum timber thicknesses apply of which approval must be sought before purchase.

-A gloss finish is available in batch quantities for large projects.
+A gloss finish is available in batch quantities for large projects, contact us for details.

 IMPORTANT - The below information from the manufacturer must be read and referred to your relevant authority for approval BEFORE purchase and use.